• Skip to main content

 Be aware, core exercises are not just random stretches.

 If you sit a lot during the day, another great preventative method is replacing your office chair with a balance ball chair.
-You can read hundreds of real stories about how this can stop your back pain – Here.

 3. Bad Mattress